ftsrg/theta/subprojects/xsts/README.md

 ### PNML frontend (experimental)

 The PNML frontend can parse Petri net models described in the [PNML](http://www.pnml.org/) format and automatically transform them to equivalent XSTS models.
 Currently standard, discrete Petri nets are supported with weighted arcs.
+For examples, see the [test models](../xsts-analysis/src/test/resources/model/pnml).